amboltio/DM-i-AI-2022/robot-robbers/README.md

 If a robot carrying cashbags intersects with a scrooge, the cashbags are taken away and the player receives a -10 reward penalty.

-If a robot is within 15 units of distance from a robot, the scrooge will chase the robot until:
+If a robot is within a distance of 15 units of a scrooge, the scrooge will chase the robot until:

-The scrooge reaches the robot, at which point the robot will not be chased again by any scrooge for 100 game ticks The robot comes out of range, at which point the scrooge will wander randomly again Scrooges always move at the speed of 2 ticks / move.
+* The scrooge reaches the robot, at which point the robot will not be chased again by any scrooge for 100 game ticks.
+* The robot comes out of range, at which point the scrooge will wander randomly again.

+Scrooges always move at the speed of 2 ticks / move.

 ## Rules